Shetland Pony Horse Breed Profile

 |Suited for||Leisure riding, therapy, carriage pony|

-The Mini Horse
+A Mini Horse

 Is there anything sweeter than a Shetland Pony?
 The small horses are so cute and lovable that you simply have to instantly take them into your heart.
 With their thick and cuddly coat they brave cold and wet weather and are rather undemanding, tough and persistent.

-History: From Pit Pony to Leisure Horse
+From Pit Pony to Leisure Horse

 In the middle of the 19th century, Shetland Ponies were used as pit ponies in mines.
 They had to pull heavy carts underground.
 Fortunately they are allowed to freely and happily gallop over green meadows again today.

-Character: Gentle and Sociable
+Gentle and Sociable

 Shetland Ponies have a big heart and are known for their gentle, friendly and sociable temper.
 They are particularly suitable for kids.
 Sometimes they might be a little stubborn (they simply want to get their own way), but they never lose their temper.
 This is the reason why Shetland ponies also serve as a therapy horses.

-Record: The World’s Strongest Horse
+World’s Strongest Horses

 Shetland Ponies have short but very strong legs.
 They can pull twice their own weight and carry up to 132 lb (60 kg).
 In relation to their size, they are therefore the world’s strongest horses.
 For comparison: A large, heavy coldblooded horse can only pull half of its own weight.

-Record: The Longest Tail
+The Longest Tail

 Mini Shetland Ponies do not get larger than 87 cm (hands high).
 With the Falabella and the American Miniature Horse, they are among the world’s smallest ponies.
 Because of their handy size, mini shetties are also used as guide ponies for the blind.
 Their advantage: They can get much older than guide dogs.
 Yet, their training takes longer.